krijohs/dcc/README.md

-# Docker Config Controlller for Kubernetes
+# Docker Config Controller for Kubernetes